jaimelovera/personal-portfolio-v2/README.md

 > My online portfolio to share my projects and provide more information about myself.

-## Visit My Hosted Site!
+## Visit My Live Site!

 https://www.jaimelovera.com/

 ## Motivation

-I wanted a place to share all of my personal projects and to provide contact information.
+I wanted a place to share all of my personal projects and to provide more information about myself and my passions.

 In the future I plan to redesign this website using React and a database to make this easier to maintain and update.
 And maybe add a blog!